 The Santaluz Club sits in a very posh community just east of Rancho Santa Fe, so it has some similar qualities to the great clubs around there.
 It was designed by Rees Jones, who I am generally a fan of, so I was looking forward to checking out the course.

 If I hadn’t known the designer going in, I might have guessed it was actually a Tom Fazio course, because it reminded me at times of Pelican Hill North and The Grand.
-Those are the best two comparables that came to my mind.
+Those are the best two comparable courses that came to my mind.

 The front nine is mostly pretty straightforward in design, with the exception of the very interesting 2nd hole, which is a par-4 that offers all sorts of risk/reward options with a split fairway and a very well-protected green.
 The back nine is more of a Southern California canyon style design playing along some ridges, across ravines and through the rugged hillsides.
 There are many memorable holes on the back nine.